subrahmanyaman/JCServer/README.md

 ### Build
 Import JCServer server application either in Eclipse or IntelliJ.
-Add the provided jars inside lib/ directory and also add precompiled applets .cap and *jar file for jcop and jcarsim respectively inside ExtBinaries/ directory
+Add the provided jars inside lib/ directory and also add precompiled applets .cap and *jar file for jcop and jcarsim respectively inside ExtBinaries/ directory.
+ExtBinaries is the default cap files path.
+Users may pass the optional external cap file path as an argument to the application.

 ### Program Arguments
-Program takes two arguments
+Program takes two or three arguments
 - Simulator type either 'jcop' or 'jcardsim'
 - Packages to install either single or multiple
+- Optional cap files path.
+(If not provided, ExtBinaries becomes the default cap file path)

 Example to install multiple packages
 <pre>